opensearch-project/project-website/_posts/2025-09-10-reimagining-log-analytics-for-the-modern-enterprise.md

 We understand that switching log analytics platforms is a challenging task.
 That's why OpenSearch is making significant investments to:

-* Make PPL syntax more familiar
+* Make PPL syntax more familiar.
-* Add missing commands and functions
+* Add missing commands and functions.
-* Simplify the migration process
+* Simplify the migration process.

 ### Enterprise-grade performance with Apache Calcite

 Launched in OpenSearch 3.0, [Apache Calcite](https://calcite.apache.org/) represents a breakthrough in log analytics scalability.
-The platform can now handle enterprise-level data volumes up to 150 TB per day, ensuring performance doesn't compromise insight.
+The platform can now handle enterprise-level data volumes of up to 150 TB per day, ensuring performance doesn't compromise insight.

 ## Unifying the observability experience

 If you are an SRE or part of a DevOps team, you know how fragmented the log analytics experience can be.
-You query your data using **Discover** in OpenSearch Dashboards and then move to **Visualize** in order to build a visualization for your dashboard or **Alerting** in order to build an alert.
-In both cases, you are using different languages resulting in a disjoined experience.
-Now, with the new observability experience for logs that we are building, you can query, build visualizations, and create alerts ([RFC](https://github.com/opensearch-project/alerting/issues/1880)) without leaving your core PPL query experience in **Discover**.
-No more learning multiple languages depending on where you are in OpenSearch.
-Now, there is one language which flows throughout the log analytics experience.
+You query your data using **Discover** in OpenSearch Dashboards and then use **Visualize** in order to build a visualization for your dashboard or **Alerting** in order to create an alert.
+Different languages are used in each case, resulting in a disjointed experience.
+Now, with the new observability experience for logs, you can query, build visualizations, and create alerts ([RFC](https://github.com/opensearch-project/alerting/issues/1880)) without leaving your core PPL query experience in **Discover**.
+No more learning multiple languages depending on where you are in OpenSearch---now there is one language across the log analytics experience.

 ## Getting started